OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Fixed Bugs:

- - Calendar modal 403 Error
+ - 403 Error when using Calendar modal lookup

 ## [3.0.89](#3.0.89)